jedisct1/tinyglitch/README.md

 ## Known issues

 Both the `ffmpeg` libraries and the application do heap allocations, using different allocators.
-Which causes memory corruption.
+Causing memory corruption.

-We need to add support for custom allocators to the `ffmpeg` libraries, or find a way to override the `wasi-sysroot` allocator.
+We need to find a way to override the `wasi-sysroot` allocator, used by `ffmpeg`.
+Or force the application to use the `wasi-sysroot` allocator, which may not work well in Rust.